 Dieting alone would take a long time to help and may not work in all cases.
 Non-pharmacological means always work better when combined with other ways.

 Thus, while fasting, one may think about various supplements.
 It is particularly important to pay attention to micronutrient intake (vitamins and minerals).

 Periods of fasting may be an excellent time to take care of mental health and overcome psychological issues.
-Following a healthy lifestyle, restrictive diets, fasting, along with mindfulness, may change a person completely, build confidence.
+Following a healthy lifestyle, restrictive diets, fasting, along with mindfulness may change a person completely and build confidence.
 These measures may also help improve physical looks, which plays a vital role in the sexual attractiveness of individuals.

-To conclude, fasting is by no way a fast cure, but something that may help reset the body, get rid of both physical and psychological issues and thus boost sexual performance.
+To conclude, fasting is in no way a fast cure but something that may help reset the body, get rid of both physical and psychological issues and thus boost sexual performance.
 In some cases, fasting cures impotence.